ossd-s24/tchen0125-weekly/about.md

 permalink: /about/
 ---

-Some information about you!
+I am Terrance.
+I love to program.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I am a fan of many sports, reach out to me at tc3180@nyu.edu